Brexit effect – outlook for 2017

 OC team in Amsterdam

 In 2016 the team has been regularly involved in VC/PE transactions, both in the Dutch market and cross border transactions.
-The team advised PE/VC investors and strategic buyers, as well as targets and their selling shareholders, mainly in the sectors of digital business and life sciences and healthcare.
+The team advised PE/VC investors and strategic buyers, as well as targets and their selling shareholders, mainly in the sectors of tech, media and comms and life sciences and healthcare.
 We also saw a lot of interest in fintech and expect the fintech sector to further grow in 2017.

 The OC corporate team in Amsterdam continues to expand rapidly.
 In 2016 seven lawyers joined the team, including Geoffrey Beurskens (a senior associate with extensive experience in advising start-ups/growth companies in respect of VC deals and M&A transactions) and Johannes de Jong (who previously worked at the Dutch regulator, Authority for the Financial Markets).
 Johannes joined as head of Amsterdam’s Financial Regulatory practice and broughthis extensive experience in payment services, fintech and crowd funding as well as funds and infrastructures.